sphynx/rokumon/notes.md

 Write functions:
 - DONE to check if a move is valid
 - DONE to return neighbouring position for a given position
-- to check victory conditions
+- DONE to check victory conditions
+- DONE to generate all adjacent-triples for current board
 - to generate possible moves
-- to generate all adjacent-triples for current board

 # Provide a REPL for actually playing the game - first just between two human players.